kisiwu/kaukau/README.md

 ## Helpers

-The following helpers are the reason why `kaukau` exists.
+The following helpers come with `kaukau`.

 ### Parameters